andalugeeks/autotranscribe/README.md

 Pause and resume functionality with Ctrl+Alt+P.
 We plan to add more features in the future to further improve the functionality of the script.

-Requirements
+## Requirements
 AutoTranscribe requires AutoHotkey to be installed on your system in order to run.
 AutoHotkey can be downloaded from the official website: https://www.autohotkey.com

-or
+But you can also run it as standalone executable:

-Download the standalone exe file from the lattest relase. https://github.com/andalugeeks/autotranscribe/releases/tag/beta
+Download the exe file from the lattest relase. https://github.com/andalugeeks/autotranscribe/releases/tag/beta

 ## Installation
 To install AutoTranscribe, simply download the script from the GitHub repository and run it in AutoHotkey. or download the lattest relase https://github.com/andalugeeks/autotranscribe/releases/tag/beta